narkisr/narkisr.com/resources/templates/md/pages/presentations.md

  :page-index 0
  :navbar? true}

-The following are presentations that I presented in conferences and companies, all are viewable online a simple we pages.
+The following are presentations that I presented in conferences and companies, all are viewable online as static web pages.

 Check my [Github](https://github.com/narkisr) page for more info.